AlxHnr/dlaunch-tools/README.md

 ```

 To be able to run locally installed commands from your shell, you need to
-add the local binary path to the PATH variable.
+add the local binary path to your PATH variable.

 One way of doing this, is to add the following line to your `~/.profile`: